 Arteriovenous malformations involving the thalamus account for 11% of all arteriovenous malformations and approximately half of the deep arteriovenous malformations (92).
 These deep lesions with central drainage into either the basal vein of Rosenthal or the internal cerebral vein are more prone to bleeding (85).
 Thus, thalamic hemorrhage may occur as the initial clinical presentation of arteriovenous malformations or rebleeding (85).
 Intraparenchymal hemorrhage is the second most common clinical presentation of cavernous malformations.
 Thalamic cavernous angiomas are not common and are seldom found as etiology.

 Thalamic hemorrhage is an uncommon complication after internal carotid endarterectomy or stenting (13).
-In rare cases, thalamic hemorrhage may be a complication of stereotactic removal of intraventricular tumors (73), or it may be the initial presentation of a previously unknown anaplastic astrocytoma (56).
-Stereotactic thalamotomy for movement disorders can be followed by perioperative small thalamic hematomas (94); more rarely, delayed thalamic hemorrhage has been reported after deep-brain stimulation (98).
+In rare cases, thalamic hemorrhage may be a complication of stereotactic removal of intraventricular tumors (73) or the initial presentation of a previously unknown anaplastic astrocytoma (56).
+Stereotactic thalamotomy for movement disorders can be followed by perioperative small thalamic hematomas (95); more rarely, delayed thalamic hemorrhage has been reported after deep-brain stimulation (99).